Ur (continent): Original concept and later interpretations

-Important geological similarities link now remote Archaean cratons in India (Singhbhum and Dharwar), western Australia (Kilbaran and Pilbara), and southern Africa (Kaapvaal and Zimbabwe) which indicate that these protolithic shields were close together in the Mid-Archaean.
+Important geological similarities link now remote Archaean cratons in India (Singhbhum and Dharwar), western Australia (Kilbaran and Pilbara), and southern Africa (Kaapvaal and Zimbabwe) which indicate that these protolithic shields were close together in the mid-Archaean.
 The name "Ur", from the German prefix ur- meaning "original", was introduced by Rogers 1993, since it is the first continent in his tectonic reconstructions.
-Other Archaean continental assemblages are considerably younger: Arctica (Baltica, Laurentia, Ur, and Siberia) consolidated around 2.565 Gya, Atlantica (West Africa and eastern South America) consolidated around 2.11 Gya.
+Other Archaean continental assemblages are considerably younger: Arctica (Baltica, Laurentia, Ur, and Siberia) consolidated around 2.6 Ga, Atlantica (West Africa and eastern South America) consolidated around 2.1 Ga.
 In some reconstructions the shields of Ur stayed near each other until the Mesozoic break-up of Gondwana.

-The cratons that had become stable around 3 Gya were all in the same region within Pangaea, which is the main argument for them having formed a single continent 3 billion years ago.
-The Kaapvaal craton in southern Africa became stable around 3.1 Gya.
-The Pilbara craton in western Australia is not well defined but formed around 3 Gya.
+The cratons that had become stable around 3 Ga were all in the same region within Pangaea, which is the main argument for them having formed a single continent 3 Ga.
+The Kaapvaal craton became stable around 3.1 Ga.
+The Pilbara Craton is not well defined but formed around 3 Ga.
 Three cratons in East Antarctica are of similar age but not well known.
-These cratons share similar geological histories and are therefore assumed to have formed the continent Vaalbara.
+These cratons share similar geological histories and are therefore assumed to have formed Vaalbara.

-Three small areas in the Indian Ocean coast of Antarctica are also about 3 Gya old: western Dronning Maud Land, the Napier complex, and the Vestfold Hills.
+Three small areas in the Indian Ocean coast of Antarctica are also about 3 Ga old: western Queen Maud Land, the Napier complex, and the Vestfold Hills.
 Within Gondwana, these areas were in a belt of Grenville-age deformation, and because there is no evidence of ocean closure in this belt (except in Africa), the 1 Ga orogen can be assumed to be intra-continental.
 Consequently, the southern margin of Ur is now below the Antarctic ice cover.

 Two cratons in India of equal age, Western Dharwar and Singhbhum, were also part of Ur.
-Two other Indian cratons, Eastern Dharwar and Bhandara, also formed around 3 Gya but underwent extensive magmatism around 2.5 Gya not seen elsewhere and their relation to Ur is unclear.
-Ur, nevertheless, became larger around 2.524 Gya, and this so-called "Expanded Ur" incorporated the Zimbabwe Craton in Africa and the Yilgarn Craton in Australia.
+Two other Indian cratons, Eastern Dharwar and Bhandara, also formed around 3 Ga but underwent extensive magmatism around 2.5 Ga not seen elsewhere, and their relation to Ur is unclear.
+Ur, nevertheless, became larger around 2.5 Ga, and this so-called "Expanded Ur" incorporated the Zimbabwe and Yilgarn cratons.

-The largest preserved parts of Ur are now in India: Aravalli, Dharwar, Bundelkhand, and Singhbhum.
+The largest preserved parts of Ur are in India: Aravalli, Dharwar, Bundelkhand, and Singhbhum.
 The Central Indian Tectonic Zone is the modern suture between the Bundelkhand-Aravalli block and the other Archaean blocks.
-2.8–2.6 Gya metamorphism in Dharwar and Bundelkhand indicate that the stabilisation of Ur probably continued until the end of that period.
+2.8–2.6 Ga metamorphism in Dharwar and Bundelkhand indicate that the stabilisation of Ur probably continued until the end of that period.